Qazaq159/social_parser/README.md

-# This a script which parses data from twitter :)
+# This a script which parses data from twitter and instagram:)
+First you need to write your account info (which will help to parse)